Chalk Paint® Decorative Paint Colors

 Chalk Paint® Decorative Paint developed by Annie Sloan, features rich and bright colors inspired by 18th century European furniture and 20th century paintwork.
 The paint colors are easy-to-mix offering an unlimited range of colors for your personal use.
 By applying Chalk Paint®’s Dark Wax you can darken any color, or by adding one of our whites to the Chalk Paint®’s Clear Wax, it is very simply to lighten any color.
 The possibilities and combinations are endless.

-Colors to create any Design for Any Look or Style You Want!
+Now 35 Colors Plus Special Edition, Lem Lem ~ to create any Design for Any Look or Style You Want!

 - There are several designer colors to choose from and Annie Sloan likes to adds new ones all the time!